KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 ### Lightening Demos

-Existing product screens
+See [Marketing As Is](marketing_as_is.md) for an analysis of Pretty Prairie United Methodist Church's marketing as is.

-See [Lightning Demos](lightning_demos.md) section for analysis of similar products that offer insight
+See [Lightning Demos](lightning_demos.md) for analysis of the websites of other area churches.

 Sketch of most important user story